gavincmartin/gavincmartin.com/content/home/experience.md

   date_start = "2017-03-01"
   date_end = "2017-11-01"
   description = """
-  I helped revive the Texas Spacecraft Laboratory after over a year of dormancy, and I served as its first student leader.
-I also managed its ARMADILLO mission: a CubeSat funded by the Air Force Research Laboratory that had been built by a previous generation of UT students who had long since graduated.
+  I helped revive UT-Austin's Texas Spacecraft Laboratory after over a year of dormancy, and I served as its first student leader.
+In this role, I scaled the student-driven lab from 5 to over 50 members, overcoming training, communication, and management challenges along the way.

-  My managerial role primarily consisted of recruiting and training new students, integrating communication and project management platforms, and providing lab-wide direction.
-  In the process, we scaled the laboratory from a core group of 5 novice undergraduates to over 50 skilled engineers.
-We built up the TSL nearly from scratch, and as we grew, brought in exciting new projects.

-  Since ARMADILLO was already built when I took on the role, my technical responsibilities were primarily focused on testing and operations.
-I designed and performed extensive spacecraft hardware testing with Air Force engineers to prove that the spacecraft was operationally ready.
-  I then worked with our team to construct an operations infrastructure capable of supporting the spacecraft once it reached orbit.
-This consisted of overhauling our ground station for satellite tracking and communication, developing robust real-time operations software, creating operations plans and procedures, and training students to operate ARMADILLO.
-  Our efforts culminated in a successful Ground Operations Readiness Review and a green light for launch. **ARMADILLO successfully launched on a SpaceX Falcon Heavy in 2019 (STP-2)**.
+  I also managed the lab's ARMADILLO mission: a CubeSat funded by the Air Force Research Laboratory for measurement of sub-millimeter space debris.
+We built the operations infrastructure necessary to support the spacecraft once in orbit, passed all of our AFRL reviews, and **ARMADILLO successfully launched on a SpaceX Falcon Heavy in 2019 (STP-2)**.
   """

 [[experience]]